moonbuggy/docker-apt-cacher-ng/README.md

 more distributions as desired.

-It's also necessary to add any new scripts to _/etc/s6-overlay/s6-rc.d/acng-init/up_, which makes the necessary additions/modifications to _acng.conf_ at boot.
+It's also necessary to add any new scripts to _/etc/s6-overlay/s6-rc.d/acng-init/up_, which makes the necessary additions/modifications to _acng.conf_ at startup.

-Alternatively, _acng.conf_ itself could per persisted and any changes made directly (but be aware changes in _acng.conf_ may be overwritten by _acng-init_ if it's a change to a distribution the init is already handling).
+The container overwrites _/etc/apt-cacher-ng/acng.conf_ with _/etc/apt-cacher-ng/acng-initial.conf_ during init, so to make manual changes directly to _acng.conf_ the _acng-initial.conf_ file should be persisted and any modifications made there.

 ## Countries
 The `<distro>_COUNTRY` environment variables are optional, allowing an override